*Post last updated on March 12, 2021

 This project stemmed from a need to fit two small nightstands on either side of the bed in our guest room.
 Because of the radiator, window, and closet placement in our 100-year-old house, furniture placement can be a bit difficult.
 After doing extensive research to try to find narrow nightstands (read my post here), I realized that in order to get what I wanted we would have to make them ourselves.

 I knew from my research that I wanted the nightstands to have turned (round) legs.
-Since we do not yet have a working lathe, we were happy to find some legs that would work at the local salvage store.
-Using those legs, Brian built a basic box and drawer (you can find a tutorial for a similar project here).
+Since we do not yet have a working lathe, we were happy to find some railing spindles at the local salvage store.
+Using those spindles, Brian built a basic box and drawer (you can find numerous tutorials for similar projects online).
 I then primed and painted them with my favorite furniture paint in SW 9169 Chatura Gray and added the hardware.
 They are very tiny but there is just enough room to charge your phone or place your glasses when you sleep, so they serve their purpose well.

 3. Ikea decking installation